suhanigoel24/Amazon-clone/README.md

-# Amazon-clone
+# Amazon clone
-This is my first project in the journey of learning web development
+Embarking on my journey into web deveplopment, this is my first project.
+This repository focuses exclusively on the frontend aspect.

+### Technologies used:
+HTML and CSS